2019 PhD Scholarships

 PhD Scholarship in Domestic Violence and Intra-household Decision Making

 A PhD Scholarship is available in applied microeconomics, especially in the areas of intra-household decision making and gender.
-This research project aims to understand the causal relationship between female labor force participation and intimate partner violence in Europe.
+This research project aims to understand the causal relationship between female labour force participation and intimate partner violence in Europe.

 The successful candidate will conduct a research assistantship under the supervision of Prof. Alejandra Ramos.
 Please contact Prof. Ramos at email@example.com for further details.